ermongroup/gac/README.md

   num_transitions     Number of demonstrations to use
 ```

 Configuration files are stored in  `config/`.
 For example, the configuration file of `GAC` is `config/imitate.yaml` and `config/agent/gac.yaml`.
 Log files are commonly stored in `exp/` including the tensorboard files.

 ### Training

 Download the [expert demonstations](https://tinyurl.com/5acd9kz7) and place them in `gac/saved_demo`.
+Each pickle file contains 1000 demonstration trajectories for a different environment.
+The environment names match the file names.
 The usage of `train_gac.py` is quite self-evident.
 For example, we can train GAC for the `walker_walk` task with one demonstration by running

 ```bash
 python train_gac.py env='walker_walk'